 Appendix Two – Subject Access Request (SAR) Procedure

-Under the UK GDPR, individuals have the right to make a subject access request (SAR) to any member of our workforce, governor or Trustee, or contractor or agent working for the school.
+Under the UK GDPR, individuals have the right to make a subject access request (SAR) to any member of our workforce, governor or contractor or agent working for the school.
 Requests need not be made in writing, but we encourage applicants to do so where possible.
-Requests should be forwarded to [insert relevant contact details e.g. SPOC] who will log the request and acknowledge it within five school days.
+Requests should be forwarded to our Admin Assistant who will log the request and acknowledge it within five school days.

 We must be satisfied of the requestor’s identity and may have to ask for additional information to verify this, such as: